 - While hot, dip cookies in glaze.
 Let dry completely on wire rack.
 Store in an airtight container.

 Pro Tip: As noted above, this recipe also makes terrific rolled gingerbread cookies.
-Just add one teaspoon of organic ground ginger when adding the other spices, chill dough well, cut out, bake, and decorate!
+Just add a teaspoon of organic ground ginger when adding the other spices, chill dough well, cut out, bake, and decorate!
 The dough does not need to be chilled for making Pfeffernusse cookies.